 Back in the day, you could flip Bitcoin on here for some disgustingly wide profits.
 I’m talking 10-20% profits on every flip.
 This was mostly because they had a smaller user base.
 But because it looks so professional nowadays, I imagine spreads may be a little tighter on profit margins.

 If you go to a "Buy Bitcoin" section on a peer-to-peer trading site, you are not posting a trade.
 You are answering someone else’s posted trade.

-You must post the trades if you wish to make the profit.
+You must post the trades if you wish to make profit.

-Some countries may require you to have a license to do this.
+Some countries may require you to have a license.
 But, provided you’re allowed to get into it, flipping bitcoin is an extremely lucrative way to make money.
 Just double-triple-quintuple check, because you don’t want to get in trouble for running an unlicensed exchange because you haven’t bothered to read the fine print.

 There would’ve been a point where idea of trading cryptocurrencies on leverage would have been ridiculed.
 Namely because the markets are volatile, and a small move in the wrong direction can blow out your account.